zevenet/zproxy/README.md

 * **Path** "path\_domain"

-  This parameter should be used only for BACKENDCOOKIE session.
+  This parameter should be used only for COOKIEINSERT session.
 It is the path value in the cookie header

 * **Domain** "cookie\_domain"

-  This parameter should be used only for BACKENDCOOKIE session.
+  This parameter should be used only for COOKIEINSERT session.
 It is the domain value in the cookie header

 ## API Description